Xic-I/Xic-I/README.md

 Name: Xic_I.

-What i like: fuck hard, programming, playing and making another shit.
+What i like: programming, playing and making another shit.

 My gender: Relentless.